philippbauch/performance-of-api-composition/README.md

 The gateways and frontend in any case remain on your local machine.

+NOTE: This project has been developed and tested on a machine running macOS.
+I'm not quite sure if everything works fine on other operating system.

+## Prerequisits

+docker, docker-compose, node

 ## Run with services deployed on AWS

 As this configuration has mainly been used during the performance analysis, setting up the project